cfoust/cy/docs/src/layouts/nodes.md

 ### Dynamic

-Functions passed to dynamic properties are invoked with two arguments, the current values of `:a` and `:b` of this `:split` node.
+All dynamic properties are invoked with the same arguments:

+1. The current value of `:a`.
+1. The current value of `:b`.

 ## Borders